mborgerson/wiki-export/wiki/APU.md

 -   6: Release = Rate at which the envelope goes from current level to 0%
     -   Can start at any time
-    -   COUNT register starts at the full releaserate, regardless of the current sustain level
+    -   COUNT register starts at RELEASERATE, regardless of the current sustain level
     -   COUNT register counts down
     -   LVL is not updated during this phase (it will keep it's previous value)